Welcome to the ISHavana!

 Therefore, children that fail to do assigned work, must expect that their choices will have consequences.
 As work MAY be used by teachers as evidence with which to judge how competently a student is performing against a standard, repeated failure to complete work may impeded this judgement resulting in “no evidence” being awarded.

 The Board believes that it is essential for students to take responsibility for their own learning.
-Homework allows the students to develop their autonomous study skills as well as approach the taught curriculum from different angles.
-Therefore the setting and completion of homework, in age-appropriate grades, is an integral part of the education partnership at the School.
+Homework and home learning allow the students to develop their autonomous study skills as well as approach the taught curriculum from different angles.
+Therefore the setting and completion of homework or home learning, in age-appropriate grades, is an integral part of the education partnership at the School.

 - recorded prior to leaving school for home each day;